Carbon Neutrality

 Scope 1+2 CO₂ emissions results and targets

-The Group underwent third-party verification by the Japan Quality Assurance Organization (JQA) to objectively evaluate the calculation of Greenhouse gas emissions (Scope 1 and Scope 2), which are important environmental indicators, and to further enhance the reliability of the calculation.
+In the fiscal year ended June 2023, the Group underwent third-party verification by the Japan Quality Assurance Organization (JQA) to objectively evaluate the calculation of Greenhouse gas emissions (Scope 1 and Scope 2), which are important environmental indicators, and to further enhance the reliability of the calculation.

 We will continue to make efforts to accurately calculate environmental indicators and promote reliable information disclosure.